 Zoloft (sertraline hydrochloride), an antidepressant, is a class of drugs called selective serotonin reuptake inhibitors (SSRIs).
-It was developed and manufactured by Pfizer in the early 90's.
-The Food and Drug Administration (FDA) approved Sertraline in 1999.
+Pfizer started manufacturing Sertraline in the early '90s.
+In 1999, the Food and Drug Administration (FDA) approved it as an antidepressant.
 This drug affects chemicals in the brain that may become unbalanced and cause depression, panic, anxiety, or obsessive-compulsive symptoms.
 In 2013, it was the most prescribed antidepressant.
 It is administered both in adults and children to treat conditions such as depression, obsessive-compulsive disorder, post-traumatic stress disorder, and anxiety.